andriusdude/practicas/modals/double modal/readme.txt

-create a simple modal that pops up after clicking some button
+create a simple modal that pops up another modal after clicking some button